1st Response training

 Who should take this course?

 Everyone in a volunteer role with us is encouraged to complete 1st Response training.
-It is especially useful for Commissioners, Leaders, Young Leaders, Unit Helpers and Unit Occasional Helpers.
-Rangers can also choose to do the course as part of their personal development.
+It's especially useful for commissioners, leaders, young leaders, unit helpers and unit occasional helpers.
+Rangers can do the course as part of their personal development.

 The following members are required to attend the training:

-- those completing the Leadership Qualification without a valid equivalent first aid qualification
+- Volunteers completing the Leadership qualification without a valid equivalent first aid qualification

 One person at every unit meeting must have a valid first aid qualification.
 Find out more about requirements for named first aiders in your unit.

 If you already have a first aid qualification, you may not need to attend our 1st Response course.
 Find out what external first aid qualifications are accepted by Girlguiding as equivalent to 1st Response.